DiUS/spring-boot-template/README.md

 ## Test API using PACT

+Go to the project folder.

 ### Step 1: Generate Pact File

 	./gradlew :account-client:test

 Gradle task will generate `pacts/Account_Consumer-Account_Provider.json`

 ### Step 2: Verify Pact
+You can verify the pact by launching the provider explicitly, e.g. during the development process or by making gradle launch your provider application.

+#### Step 2a: Let gradle launch the provider-application

 To verify pact, run below command.
 Gradle will start Springboot app first, verify pact, then close the app.

+	./gradlew :account-api:pactVerify -PdoLaunchProvider

+#### Step 2b: Launch the application explicitely

+Start the Springboot app first.
+You can verify if the app is running by opening `http://localhost:8080/accounts/`

+	./gradlew :account-api:bootRun

+After the app is running - verify pact on the running app.

-	./gradlew pactVerify
+	./gradlew :account-api:pactVerify

+### Step 3: Output

 If everything configured properly, you will see the following output in the terminal